Seeed-Studio/wiki-documents/docs/LoRa-E5_STM32WLE5JC_Module.md

 #### 2.1 Erase Factory AT Firmware

 LoRa-E5 has a built-in AT command firmware, which supports LoRaWAN Class A/B/C protocol and wide frequency plan: EU868/US915/AU915/AS923/KR920/IN865.
-With this AT commond firmware, customers can easily and quickly build their prototype or application.
+With this AT commond firmware, developers can easily and quickly build their prototype or application.

 But for those uesr who perfer to directly develop applications on LoRa-E5 module, with STM32Cube MCU packege for STM32WL series, there are several areas to pay attention to: